The 20 Best Epidermolysis Bullosa Acquisita Doctors Near Me in Boston, MA

 English

-Flavia Fedeles is a Dermatologist in Wellesley, Massachusetts.
+Flavia Fedeles is a Dermatologist practicing medicine in Wellesley, Massachusetts.
 Dr. Fedeles is rated as an Experienced provider by MediFind in the treatment of Epidermolysis Bullosa Acquisita.
-Her top areas of expertise are Actinic Keratosis, Melanoma, Cutaneous Lupus Erythematosus (CLE), and Stiff Skin Syndrome.
-Dr. Fedeles is currently accepting new patients.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Actinic Keratosis, Melanoma, Cutaneous Lupus Erythematosus (CLE), and Stiff Skin Syndrome.

 Showing 1-7 of 7